pfinal-nc/pfinal-nc.github.io/docs/Tools/index.md

   - ai coding assistants
   - homebrew tap
   - composer configuration
-layout: page
 ---

 # Tools & Utilities Hub

-Welcome to the **PFinalClub Tools & Utilities Hub**.
+This is the **PFinalClub Tools & Utilities Hub**.
-This page organizes all tools, utilities, and productivity-related content, helping you:

-- Discover the **best AI tools and development utilities** for 2025
-- Learn how to **build and publish your own CLI tools**
-- Improve your **development workflow and productivity**
+Instead of scattered long-form articles, this page groups the most important tools and utilities content by topic so you can:

+- Follow a learning path from **foundations to production**
+- Quickly locate a **"main article"** for a given problem
-- Help search engines understand: **"friday-go.icu is a comprehensive tools and utilities resource"**
+- Help search engines understand: **"friday-go.icu is a high-quality tools and utilities site"**

 ---